Dhghomon/easy_rust/README.md

 fn main() {}
 ```

 The next is a tuple struct, or an unnamed struct.
-It is "unnamed" because you only need to write the types, not the variable names.
+It is "unnamed" because you only need to write the types, not the fields names.
 Tuple structs are good when you need a simple struct and don't need to remember names.

 ```rust
 struct Colour(u8, u8, u8);